 How To Cook Rice In An Instant Pot?

 As I already mentioned, instant pots have multiple functions including the function to prepare nice fluffy rice.
+And don’t limit your creativity by trying plenty of Asian-style instant pot ideas with cooking rice.
 Follow the next steps on how to cook rice in an instant pot for the best results.

 Step 1: Measure The Amount of Rice